 - A Review of Soluble Salts in Compost

 - Compost Application Rates for California Croplands and Rangelands for a CDFA Healthy Soils Incentives Program

 How does carbon get into soils in the first place?

 There are two main factors that contribute to a soil’s ability to increase soil organic matter, much of which is comprised of soil organic carbon.
 Vegetative growth of plants is the engine that drives below ground soil organic matter, and clay in the soil binds to the organic matter so that it stays in the soil.
 Clay protects organic matter from decomposition by microbes and respiration back out to the atmosphere as CO2.
 On a purely sandy soil, even if you have lots of production, you will not see accumulation of organic matter.

 In our region, we certainly have the clay.
 Compost application hypothetically affects the first factor needed to increase soil organic matter below ground by increasing production.
 In short, the dominant pathway to increased soil organic matter belowground is production aboveground, and this is the basic assumption behind using compost.
 To a lesser degree (though still significant), compost may also allow microbes to more efficiently integrate carbon if the chemistry of the compost more closely matches that of their bodies (stoichiometry).

-We are measuring grass hay yield, species composition and nutritional value.
+We measured grass hay yield, species composition and nutritional value.

-Where is the experiment taking place?
+Where did the experiment take place?